ThomasSchnapka/quaro/README.md

 ![gif RPY simulation](https://raw.githubusercontent.com/ThomasSchnapka/quaro/v4/media/RPY_simulation.gif)

 All scripts are written in Python.
 The code is highly vectorized, thus I think it would make little to no difference to port some parts into C++.
-However I did not check this yet.
+However, I did not check this yet.

 ### Hardware